 Here’s another image of a pin bar, only this time instead of looking at a bullish pin bar which formed at a level of support, we’re looking at a bearish pin bar that’s formed at a level of resistance.
 The main difference between these two images is that the bearish pin bar you can see in the image above has formed on the daily chart of EUR/USD, whereas the bullish pin seen in the previous image formed on the 1hour chart of AUD/USD.
 Because the pin has formed on the daily chart, it means it takes a whole day for the pin bar to actually form in the market, when the day comes to an end at 12:00pm GMT (or 10:00pm GMT if you use New York close charts) a new day begins and any pin bar which might have formed for that day now becomes valid for trading.

 Because it takes a whole day for a pin bar to form on the daily chart, it means someone who is not available during the day can still successfully trade pin bars at levels of support and resistance because they can take their trades at the end of the day.

-I hope this article has given you a decent understanding of what price action trading is and why it’s superior to trading with indicators.
-I know there are a lot of people out there who may want to learn more about the “trading pin bars at levels of support and resistance” strategy I mentioned during the article, so I’ve left the links to a couple of additional articles below which should help you understand the method better
+I hope this article has given you a decent understanding of what price action trading is.
+I know there are a lot of people out there who may want to learn more about the “trading pin bars at levels of support and resistance” strategy I mentioned during the article, so I’ve left the links to a few additional articles below which should help you understand the method better

 Thanks for reading, please leave any questions in the comment section below.